tdurieux/project-info-maven-plugin/README.md

 # Project Info

-The goal of this maven plugin is to
+The goal of this maven plugin is to get the project information to be able to run repair tools on it.

 ## Install